OWASP/www-staff/projects/202001-event-appsec-california.md

 #### Women in AppSec/Diversity Breakfast Sponsorship (3)
 - Detectify - paid in full
-- Sqreen - request sent to send invoice via Jira OSD-3361
+- Sqreen - paid in full

 #### Lunch Sponsor (2 - 1 each day)
 - Segment - invoiced